31 January 2020

 - a cheque or other payment to cover the prescribed fees, which are currently £100 for a 24 hour incorporation or £350 for a 2 hour incorporation.
 A 15 minute service for a fee of £750 is also available, subject to certain restrictions.

 In addition, the application must specify the proposed resident agent of the company.
 A resident agent must be either: (a) a natural person, resident in Guernsey, who is a director of the company; or (b) a CSP.
-It is the responsibility of the resident agent to ascertain and keep a record of the ultimate beneficiaries of the company or, if applicable, each class of beneficiary.
-In determining the beneficial owners the resident agent need only concern itself with those beneficial owners who have an interest of 10% or more in the company.
+The Companies Law and the Beneficial Ownership of Legal Persons (Guernsey) Law 2017, as amended (the “Ownership Law”) requires a resident agent to ascertain and keep a record of the ultimate beneficiaries of the company.
+The resident agent provides the non-public Guernsey Register of Beneficial Ownership with the company’s beneficial ownership details for anti-money laundering purposes.
+In determining the beneficial owners the resident agent needs only concern itself with those beneficial owners who have an interest of more than 25% in the company.
 All Guernsey companies are required to have a resident agent, except for:

 A Guernsey company without its own local operating presence will need certain ongoing administration services provided by a local service provider.
 These may include the provision of a simple registered office service (including holding the statutory records) or a fuller service to include the provision of professional local directors to sit on the board.
 There are various professional administration firms in Guernsey which can provide such services.